EdwardGillard/sei-group-project/README.md

 ## **Approach.**

 At the beginning of the project we split our team of four into two pairs.
-My self and my colleague Blanca took the back end.
-Once completed we moved onto front end to help bring the controllers we had created to life.
+My colleague and I took the back end.
+Once completed we moved onto the front end to help bring the controllers we had created to life.

 ### Back End.